 RI-25-RE-Products – Residential Products Impact and Market Effects Evaluation

-This study would focus on non-lighting / non-refrigeration measures in the Residential Prodcuts programs, which have not been the subject of an impact evaluation study for several years.
+This study would focus on non-lighting / non-refrigeration measures in the Residential Products programs, which have not been the subject of an impact evaluation study for several years.
 These measures contribute a non-negligible amount of savings to the electric portfolio and there are sufficient non-lighting and non-refrigeration savings to justify a study.
 The study would include a component to determine free-ridership and spillover rates for the covered measures.

 RI-25-RX-MFPresc – EnergyWise and Income-Eligible Multifamily Impact Evaluation